Relevant authorities

 Danish Tax Agency (Skattestyrelsen)

-It is important to be updated on the applicable tax regulations when employing foreign labor.
+It is important to be updated on the applicable tax regulations when employing foreign labour.
 The Danish Tax Agency has created a guide to help both employers and foreign workers gain an overview.

 Rules for none Danish labour and taxes